Visit the Museum!

 From San Antonio

-2 hour • 118 miles
+2 hours • 118 miles

-Why La Grange
+Why La Grange?

-Lively La Grange and neighboring
+Lively La Grange and neighboring towns offer

-plenty to see and do
+plenty to see and do!

-Visitors to the Texas Quilt Museum are often enchanted by the small-town charms of La Grange, Texas (pop.
+of its home, La Grange, Texas, (pop.
 4,923) and the picturesque countryside that surrounds it.
 Just a few steps from the Museum, you can uncover fascinating stories about the region and the people who settled there.

 History and Culture